ttencate/aoc2017/15_pony/README.md

 This looks similar to a linear congruential generator, but instead of using addition, it uses multiplication.
 It hasn't escaped me that 2147483647 is 2<sup>31</sup> - 1, and is a (Mersenne) prime.
-But neither 16807 nor 8921 is prime, although the two numbers are comprime.
+Neither 16807 nor 8921 is prime, although the two numbers are comprime.
 But number theory isn't my strong suit, so I don't know if these facts are at all helpful.
 From a quick check, the matches appears to be scattered fairly randomly.
 So I guess brute force is what we ought to be doing; and for 40 million numbers, I'd better pick a language that isn't _overly_ slow.

 "Pony is an open-source, object-oriented, actor-model, capabilities-secure, high-performance programming language."
 OK, I don't need half of that, but